-There’s plenty of commission wealth to spread around, but a handful of longtime local brokerages prevail over the residential luxury market.
+There’s plenty of commission wealth to spread around, but a handful of longtime local brokerages dominates the residential luxury market.
 A number of them are also partners in Austin’s most high-profile luxury residential projects, including the Independent, the Austonian, Austin Proper and the Modern Austin Residences.

 The Facebook page for Elite 25 Austin, meant to represent “the best of the best” luxury real estate professionals, offers some clues to this phenomenon.
 Although it includes brokers from Kuper Sotheby’s, Engel & Volkers and other large international luxury groups, membership is dominated by local brokerages — notably, Moreland, Gottesman, Urbanspace, Austin Portfolio and DEN.
 Eklund isn’t a member, nor is anyone else from Elliman.

 How one gains entrance to the group is a bit of a mystery, at least for outsiders.
 Just to be considered this year, agents had to have made $15 million in total residential sales and sold at least five properties for more than $1 million each in 2021.

 The old guard has lifetimes of local experience and connections in its favor.
 That can come in handy when dealing with celebrities who want to buy in Austin partially because it’s low-key.
 It also helps to understand that most old-money Texans aren’t interested in showing off.